Holland Park School: History

 In light of the developments in January 2022, Hall announced he would retire at the end of 2021-22 academic year, however on 2 February 2022 a media statement was released by the school to confirm that Hall's tenure was to be ended with immediate effect and he would be replaced by Arwel Jones.

 After receiving a Notice to Improve from the Education and Skills Funding Agency in November 2021, Holland Park's governing body decided that the school should join the United Learning multi-academy trust (MAT).
 The decision to join the academy chain, which is based in Peterborough, triggered reports of disorder together with protests and by students and parents, who threatened to issue governors with a judicial review.
 Kensington and Chelsea Council proposed that the school join a local academy trust with Kensington Aldridge Academy, and Felicity Buchan, the member of Parliament for Kensington, wrote that she has "had very real concerns about the decision-making process surrounding the future of Holland Park School", including "the lack of consultation with parents and local stakeholders" and "the lack of transparency in the process".

-The school formally joined United Learning in January 2023.
+The school formally joined United Learning in January 2023, and became a part of a cluster with The Hurlingham Academy in Fulham and The Elms Academy in Clapham.